c12i/corona-graphql/README.md

   </a>
 </p>

 > A COVID-19 Graph-QL server.
-Simply wrapping the public API with Grapg-QL
+Simply wrapping the public API used in [this project](https://github.com/collinsmuriuki/COVID-19-monitor) with Graph-QL.
+Why?
+Well, why not 😅.

 ### ✨ [Demo](https://coronagraphql.herokuapp.com/)